organicmaps/organicmaps/docs/MAPS.md

 the same arguments as the previous time.
 Set `-c` option to ignore the stored status.

 Log files for each region and the entire process (`generate_planet.log`) are written to `logs` subdirectory of the target.
-Intermediate data requires around 320 GB of space, and to clean it during the process, specify `KEEP_INTDIR=` empty variable.
+Intermediate data requires around 150 GB of space, and to clean it during the process, specify `KEEP_INTDIR=` empty variable.

 #### Steps

 The planet generation process is divided in several steps, which are printed during the script run, along with timestamps.
-To start generation from a specific step, specify it in the `MODE` variable (and make sure you don't have stored status, or run with `-c` option).
+To start generation from a specific step, specify it in the `MODE` variable (and make sure you don't have a stored status, or run with `-c` option).

 * Step 1 (`coast`): updating planet file.
 * Step 2: filtering and processing coast lines.
 If there was a merge error, the script prints way identifiers, waits 40 minutes and tries again from step 1.
-* Step R: preparing `.osrm` files for routing indices.
-PBF files for each region are cut out of the planet, then OSRM backend scripts process each of these.
-Can work asynchronously if `ASYNC_PBF=1` variable is set.
 * Step 3 (`inter`): generating intermediate data for the planet.
 * Step 4 (`features`): generating features for each region, splitting the planet.
 * Step 5 (`mwm`): building the resulting MWMs.
-* Step 6 (`routing`): building routing indices out of *.osrm* files.
+* Step 6 (`routing`): building routing indices.
 * Step 7 (`resources`): updating resource and map lists.
 * Step 8 (`test`): calling `test_planet.sh` to run routing tests.

 ### Variables

-Almost every default in the script can be redefined with environment variables.
+Almost any default in the script can be redefined with environment variables.
 You will have to use some of these, unless you are using our map-building servers.

 * `GENERATOR_TOOL`: a location of `generator_tool` program.
 Example: `~/omim-build-debug/out/debug/generator_tool`.
 * `BUILD_PATH`: a path to either `generator_tool` or its build directory.
 Example: `~/omim-build-debug`.
-* `PLANET`: pa ath or name of the planet file.
+* `PLANET`: path or name of the planet file.
 If there is no file, specify `-U` option, and it will be downloaded.
 Should be in o5m format.
 Default is `~/planet/planet-latest.o5m`.
 * `TARGET`: a target path for `mwm` and `routing` files.
 Some temporary subdirectories will be created inside: `logs`, `borders` and `intermediate_data`.
+* `DESC`: a short description of the build, included in all emails.
 * `MAIL`: comma-separated e-mail addresses, which will receive notifications about finished or failed generation.
 * `OSMCTOOLS`: a path to pre-compiled OSM C Tools: `osmconvert`, `osmupdate` and